-For starters, this is the only other film directed by Tobe Hooper (which means retconning it sucks).
+For starters, this is the only other film directed by Tobe Hooper (which means retconning it sucks and is lazy).
 However, this time the writing duties were performed by L.M.
 Kit Carson rather than Kim Henkel.
 Together these guys introduced one of the most horrifically endearing characters ever to grace a Chainsaw film, Chop Top.
 Played by Bill Moseley, this character is one of the most intense and depraved characters in horror.
 He just so happens to be as hilarious as he is psychotic.

 We should note that this film features the always entertaining Dennis Hopper.
 The wonderful Caroline Williams plays the leading lady, Vanita “Stretch” Brock.
 This film is also famous for setting the time honored precedent of Chainsaw films featuring a victim having their face peeled for use as a mask.
 It also features some brutally violent kills and a heaping helping of guts.
 In my mind this is a classic and it nearly landed the number two spot.

 When I first heard the rumor of a Texas Chainsaw Massacre remake, recoiled in fear.
 There was so much that could go wrong; so much that they could screw up; it could only fail miserably.
 How could a modern day director take source material as artistically significant at the original 1974 Chainsaw and remake it for modern audiences?